AndreyDodonov/finMan2020/CONTRIBUTING.md

 - When only changing documentation, include [ci skip] in the commit title
 - Consider starting the commit message with an applicable emoji:

-✏ (:pen:) when improving the format/structure of the code
+:pen: when improving the format/structure of the code

-🐎 (:racehorse:) when improving performance
+:racehorse: when improving performance

+:hammer: when add logic

+:iphone: when add adaptive to phones/tablets

-🚱 (:non-potable_water:) when plugging memory leaks
+:non-potable_water: when plugging memory leaks

-📝 (:memo:) when writing docs
+:memo: when writing docs

-🐧 (:penguin:) when fixing something on Linux
+:penguin: when fixing something on Linux

-🍎 (:apple:) when fixing something on macOS
+:apple: when fixing something on macOS

-🏁 (:checkered_flag:) when fixing something on Windows
+:checkered_flag: when fixing something on Windows

-🐛 (:bug:) when fixing a bug
+:bug: when fixing a bug

-🔥 (:fire:) when removing code or files
+:fire: when removing code or files

-💚 (:green_heart:) when fixing the CI build
+:green_heart: when fixing the CI build

-✅ (:white_check_mark:) when adding tests
+:white_check_mark: when adding tests

-🔒 (:lock:) when dealing with security
+:lock: when dealing with security

-⬆️ (:arrow_up:) when upgrading dependencies
+:arrow_up: when upgrading dependencies

-⬇️ (:arrow_down:) when downgrading dependencies
+:arrow_down: when downgrading dependencies

-👕 (:shirt:) when removing linter warnings
+:shirt: when removing linter warnings

 #### JavaScript Styleguide